makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 While BNPL has been making waves, Latin America remains largely untouched by the growing trend.
 Nelo, a startup founded by experienced international growth team leaders, plans to change that.

-With $20 million in [new funding](https://techcrunch.com/2021/10/12/nelo-joins-the-bnpl-rush-with-20m-in-new-funding-and-the-mexican-market-in-its-sights/), Nelo is poised to bring BNPL to Mexico and beyond.
+With $20 million in <a href="https://techcrunch.com/2021/10/12/nelo-joins-the-bnpl-rush-with-20m-in-new-funding-and-the-mexican-market-in-its-sights/">new funding</a>, Nelo is poised to bring BNPL to Mexico and beyond.
 The company's app already lets users make purchases from some of the biggest names in ecommerce, including Amazon, Mercado Libre, Telcel, Netflix, and Spotify.

 So far, Nelo has been successful in attracting merchants like Steve Madden and Ben & Frank.
 And with its fresh influx of cash, there's no telling how far it will go.

 ### Addi

-Following $200 million of debt and equity, Addi is now valued at [over $700 million](https://www.pymnts.com/news/investment-tracker/2021/bnpl-firm-addi-pushes-value-to-700m-following-200m-fundraise/).
+Following $200 million of debt and equity, Addi is now valued at <a href="https://www.pymnts.com/news/investment-tracker/2021/bnpl-firm-addi-pushes-value-to-700m-following-200m-fundraise/">over $700 million</a>.
 This Latin American BNPL company has been expanding rapidly, with plans to open an office in Mexico in 2022 and to broaden its reach to other markets.

 ### Atrato

-Atrato is a Mexican-based BNPL firm that last raised [$15 million](https://contxto.com/en/mexico/bnpl-investment-in-latin-american-startups-growing/) in debt.
+Atrato is a Mexican-based BNPL firm that last raised <a href="https://contxto.com/en/mexico/bnpl-investment-in-latin-american-startups-growing/">$15 million</a> in debt.
 Atrato's technology allows it to finance up to $150,000 Mexican pesos ($7,545 USD) in a matter of minutes, making it an attractive option for larger e-commerce payments.

 ## Australia & New Zealand

 Perhaps surprisingly, given the relative isolation of the two countries, both Australia and New Zealand have fairly active BNPL markets.
 This is likely due to a combination of factors including the wide range of products and services available for purchase via BNPL, the sheer convenience, and the ability to spread payments out over time.

-Players here include [Zip](https://zip.co/), [Openpay](https://www.opy.com/), [Limepay](https://www.limepay.com.au/), [Payright](https://payright.com.au/), [Afterpay](https://www.afterpay.com/), [Brighte](https://brighte.com.au/support/buy-now-pay-later-code-of-practice), and many others.
+Players here include <a href="https://zip.co/">Zip</a>, <a href="https://www.opy.com/">Openpay</a>, <a href="https://www.limepay.com.au/">Limepay</a>, <a href="https://payright.com.au/">Payright</a>, <a href="https://www.afterpay.com/">Afterpay</a>, <a href="https://brighte.com.au/support/buy-now-pay-later-code-of-practice">Brighte</a>, and many others.

 ### Zip

-[Zip](https://zip.co/) is a Sydney-born global payment platform that lets customers split any purchase into 4 installments over 6 weeks.
+<a href="https://zip.co/">Zip</a> is a Sydney-born global payment platform that lets customers split any purchase into 4 installments over 6 weeks.
 With over 8 million shoppers using Zip, it's one of the most popular BNPL platforms in the world.
 Businesses can integrate Zip's flexible payment platform in minutes, without needing any APIs.

 Zip has helped businesses increase their conversion rate by 20%, topline sales by 20%, repeat customer rate by 80%, and average order value by 60%.